tableau/extensions-api/docs/trex_contributing.md

 1. First, host your extension on a web server (see below for suggestions).
 Second, create a manifest file (`.trex`) where the URL points to the hosted location of your extension.
 Finally, in your pull request, place the manifest file in the `community/CommunityManifests` folder.
 Also place the file name into your entry in community_extensions.json.
 Ensure the filename matches your manifest file and it is unique from others in the folder.

-1. Submit a pull request from your fork to the master branch in the official repository.
+1. Submit a pull request from your fork to the main branch in the official repository.

 After that, a member of the Tableau Extensibility team will review your submission.